-All stock optical components started out as an idea, and each custom unit for precision optical manufacturing is an idea in progress.
-Once a design is settled on, then precision optical manufacturing can begin.
+All stock optical components started out as an idea, and each custom unit for precision optics manufacturing is an idea in progress.
+Once a design is settled on, then precision optical can begin.

 We’ll use a typical spherical lens as an example.
-The physical process of using precision optical manufacturing to create a high-quality spherical lens starts with creating the rough shape by cutting and grinding it from a glass blank.
+The physical process of using precision optics manufacturing to create a high-quality spherical lens starts with creating a rough shape by cutting and grinding it from a glass blank.
 This can be done with ring tools, or completely by hand.
-Next, the precision optical manufacturing process continues with polishing the lens to its final form.
+Next, the precision optics process continues with polishing the lens to its final form.

-During the polishing process, the lens may be tested to ensure that the proper shape and size is being created, and to be sure it is within the desired specifications.
+During the polishing process, the lens may be tested to ensure that the proper shape and size are being created and to be sure it is within the desired specifications.
 Deviations are expressed in fractions of wavelengths.
-Inexpensive lenses can have quite large deviations, such as 2λ, 3λ, etc… Typical industrial optical components have deviations of less than ¼ wavelength, or λ/4.
+Inexpensive lenses can have quite large deviations, such as 2λ, 3λ, etc… Typical industrial optical components have deviations of less than ¼ wavelength or λ/4.

-In any unit created with precision optical manufacturing, out of all the components used, the lenses are the most critical, generally-speaking.
+In any unit created with precision optical manufacturing, out of all the components used, the lenses are the most critical, generally speaking.
 If the lenses are not correct, the unit is useless.